qiniu/formstate-x/dumi/docs/guide/validation/index.md

 Validator is another essential concept in formstate-x.
 A validator is a function, who takes the input value as argument and returns error info.

-The returned value (error info) can be a `string` value, which means the input value is invalid and the invalid message (such as `''Too long''` in the example above) is returned.
+The returned value (error info) can be a `string` value, which means the input value is invalid and the invalid message (such as `"Too long"` in the example above) is returned.
 Error info can also be a falsy value (such as `null` / `undefined` / `false` / `''`), which means the input value is valid and no message need to be returned.

-If the validation process is async, a validator (which we call "async validator") can return a `Promise`.
+If the validation process is async, a validator can return a `Promise` —— we call it "async validator".
 You can check details in [Async Validator](#async-validator)

-Defining validate logic as such standalone functions will help us get benefits: it's easy to reuse and easy to test.
+Defining validate logic as multiple standalone functions has benefits: they are easy to reuse and easy to test.

 ### Async Validator